parsec-labs/parsec-website/src/blog/content/Latest-Development-Update.md

 - Added Transaction Type - Added support of computation request/response transactions into the node;

-- <a href="https://github.com/ethereumjs/ethereumjs-vm">JS-EVM</a> - We just tried to run some compiled solidity code during computation request transaction and luckully - it works.
+- <a href="https://github.com/ethereumjs/ethereumjs-vm">JS-EVM</a> - We just tried to run some compiled solidity code during computation request transaction and luckily - it works.
 For now it is a proof of concept.
 Here is an unfinished <a href="https://github.com/parsec-labs/parsec-node/pull/21">Pull Request</a> for computation without proof.
 We will continue with that after testing validators updates.

 <h3>Plasma Development</h3>